chhavi-khandelwal/Construction-Markt/README.md

 - All products in the .json file are available and must be listed.
 - Product categories will be received via API call from BE to display in filters
 - Cart does not show any amount/cost right now.
+- Each time a product is added to cart is considered a new item(even if it is same name product)

 # Further Improvements